Mohammed2327/Trainee-Management-System/README.md

 Do the necessary changes in the application properties such as adding your Database name, Username and Password.

-### Then you run you application through spring boot.
+### Then you cn run your application through spring boot.